 On the basis of the evidence collected on this inspection:

-The quality and standards of the care are inadequate - notice of action to improve.
-The registered person does not meet the National Standards for under 8s day care and childminding.
+The quality and standards of the care are satisfactory.
+The registered person meets the National Standards for under 8s day care and childminding.

 WHAT MUST BE DONE TO SECURE FUTURE IMPROVEMENT?

 The quality and standards of the care